 5. Welcome the art of napping into your life

 Naps are so great on so many levels, for revitalisation, wellbeing… and for remembering dreams!
 We often sink quickly into dream-rich REM sleep and so this is a wonderful opportunity to recall dreams.
 Stay in the same position for a few moments when you wake up, as dreams tend to disappear quickly if we move or open our eyes too fast.
-For an immersion into the wonders of Lucid Sleep and guided lucid dream meditations, read more here.
+For an immersion into the wonders of Lucid Sleep and guided lucid dream meditations, find out more here.

 6. Consider any dream-inhibiting medications